Starting a home business is an excellent option for entrepreneurs who are seeking flexibility in their schedule and work environment.

 There are a variety of home businesses you can start, and because of the minimal overhead expenses, most of them can be started fairly cheaply.
 In this guide, we’ll outline our top 40 home business ideas for the modern entrepreneur.

 Exploring your options?
 Check out additional small business ideas.

-We’ve broken down our favorite home businesses into seven categories and ranked their startup costs, required skill level, and earning potential to help you decide which business idea is right for you.
+We’ve broken down our favorite home business ideas and ranked their startup costs, required skill level, and earning potential to help you decide which business idea is right for you.

 This business is ideal for artistically-minded people who can work independently, but also effectively communicate with clients to ensure they meet their design needs.
 Graphic designers usually have a degree in design or a related field.

 Startup expenses for a graphic design business can be relatively low, but they typically include the cost of software and a company website.
 Growth prospects for the business are only limited by your sales success and capacity.

 Learn how to start a graphic design studio.

 Photo restoration is ideal for highly-skilled, detail-oriented digital photo editors who enjoy working independently.
 It’s a niche market, but there’s room for growth by operating online and/or hiring additional digital artists.

 This home-based business requires a professional-grade scanner, as well as other high-end computer hardware and software, which can be a bit costly.
 With a steady stream of paying clients, you could expect profits of around $60,000 per year.

 Learn how to start a photo restoration business.